 'Sparkers' live together on their own floor in Buddig Hall.
 The Spark community begins with a service project and mini-retreat to kick off the year.
 Then, Spark students are offered an ongoing program of monthly events, including a mid-year service project and retreat in January.

-Saturday begins bright and early with a volunteer project in New Orelans.
+We begin bright and early with a volunteer project in New Orelans.
 We will leave campus, complete our service work, and return for a community meal and guided reflection.
+This year, our work will commemorate the 10th anniversary of Hurricane Katrina.

-On Sunday, we will depart for a day-long retreat at an off-campus retreat center.
-During the retreat, Spark students will hear talks from Loyola student leaders and build community with each other.
+On our retreat day, we will depart for a day-long experience at an off-campus retreat center.
+Spark students will hear talks from Loyola student leaders and build community with each other.
 Sparkers will have an opportunity to share their goals for the upcoming year.
-The retreat will end with a closing mass to celebrate the new community.

 The 2014 community partner agency will be announced soon!
 Past partner agencies have included: